-The course has a strong interactive focus presented by experienced researchers with hands-on computer sessions, so places are strictly limited to 25.
+The course has a strong interactive focus presented by experienced researchers with hands-on computer sessions, so places are strictly limited.
 The course is subsidised by the East of England Deanery, therefore applications from the region will be considered first and at a preferential rate.

 The SMART course event is approved by the Royal College of Anaesthetists for 15 CPD credits.

 - Principles of statistics: Hypothesis testing, significance testing, distributions and power